rfid-nfc/rfid-nfc/README.md

-# NGHIÊN CỨU KHOA HỌC - RFID and application
+# SCIENTIFIC RESEARCH - RFID and application

 ## Information
-The project is services for research science.
+The project is services for scientific research.
 This's research for RFID/NFC, IoT, ICT,..etc..
 The project supports for personal in my team.

 ## Member